JakeVanV/RTreeImpl/README.md

 main3d.py: 3d demo - Also exhaustive method only

-main_circle: circular demo
+main_circle: circular demo (Exhaustive only)

-math_utils: non functional utility functions
+math_utils: Utility functions

 performance_graphs: Linear/Quadratic/4Axes comparisons.
 Changing `rect_generator = uniform_dist` to one of the three generator functions to make the graphs shown in the paper